-Please report the quantities of "product" your establishment owns that come from ore extraction or processing and beneficiation operations carried out at your establishment, as well as their value.
+Please report the quantities of "product" your establishment owns that come from mineral commodities cut, crushed, ground or screened at your establishment, as well as their value.

-Please also include the quantities of "product" your establishment owns that come from ore where the ore processing and beneficiation operations were carried out under contract at another mine or establishment.
+Please also include the quantity of "product" your establishment owns that come from mineral commodities cut, crushed, ground or screened under contract at another establishment.